AliRZ-02/CaPredictor/README.md

 - A Flask App that runs a machine learning model for NHL Contracts and predicts a valuation for the player in question via the player's stats from the previous season
 - [Visit CaPredictor here!](https://capredictor.herokuapp.com)
+- Since I'm using a Free Heroku account, sometimes the app goes in hibernation and takes some time to open back up.
+Do not fret - Just reload and let it take its time!

 ## Motivation
 - I have enjoyed hockey for a very long time and as a born-and-raised Canadian, hockey flows through my veins.